 The Edgewood Weed Warriors operate under a permit issued to the California Native Plant Society.
 They meet regularly to remove invasive plants at Edgewood, thereby allowing for greater biodiversity, natural habitats, and those beautiful wildflower displays that everyone enjoys.

-If you wish to be added to the Weed Warriors email and apply for one of the weekly slots, contact the Weed Warrior program coordinator, Paul Heiple, (email@example.com).
+If you wish to be added to the Weed Warriors email, contact the Weed Warrior program coordinator, Paul Heiple, (firstname.lastname@example.org).

 Volunteer Elly Hess began the weeding program at Edgewood in 1989; it continues today with over 60 volunteers.
 Their dedicated effort to contain invasive plants like yellow star thistle, teasel, and non-native grasses allows Edgewood’s native grasses and wildflowers to thrive.